zerospiel/docs/docs/admin/kof/kof-install.md

     kubectl apply -f regional-cluster.yaml
     ```

-11. Watch how the cluster is deployed to AWS until all values of `READY` are `True`:
+11. Watch how the cluster is deployed until all values of `READY` are `True`:
     ```shell
     clusterctl describe cluster -n kcm-system $REGIONAL_CLUSTER_NAME \
       --show-conditions all